viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

 ---
-title: "Upload your own modules to the Viam Registry"
+title: "Upload your own modules to the Viam registry"
 linkTitle: "Upload"
 weight: 20
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "Use the Viam CLI to upload a custom module to the Viam Registry."
+description: "Use the Viam CLI to upload a custom module to the Viam registry."
 no_list: true
 ---

-Once you have [created a custom module](/extend/modular-resources/create/), you can use the [Viam CLI](/manage/cli/) to upload it to the Viam Registry.
+Once you have [created a custom module](/extend/modular-resources/create/), you can use the [Viam CLI](/manage/cli/) to upload it to the Viam registry.

-With the CLI, you can register your module with the [Viam Registry](https://app.viam.com/registry) to share it with other Viam users, or upload it as a private module that is shared only within your [organization](/manage/fleet/organizations/).
+With the CLI, you can register your module with the [Viam registry](https://app.viam.com/registry) to share it with other Viam users, or upload it as a private module that is shared only within your [organization](/manage/fleet/organizations/).

 For more information, see the [`viam module` command](/manage/cli/#module).

 ## Upload a custom module

-To upload your custom module to the [Viam Registry](https://app.viam.com/registry), either as a public or private module, use the Viam CLI commands `create`, `upload`, and `update` following the instructions below:
+To upload your custom module to the [Viam registry](https://app.viam.com/registry), either as a public or private module, use the Viam CLI commands `create`, `upload`, and `update` following the instructions below:

 1. First, [install the Viam CLI](/manage/cli/#install) and [authenticate](/manage/cli/#authenticate) to Viam, from the same machine that you intend to upload your module from.